melodiean/devQuestAPI/README.md

 # CoRe4-EDU-API-Group4

-Every change will be merged into dev after we are done
+Every change will be merged into dev after we are done.
+Once satisfied with what's on Dev, we shall merge to master.

 ## EDU API
 An API where people can ask questions and provide responses.